peter-daly/clean_ioc/README.md

     await scoped_client.get_number() # returns 10
 ```

-## Modules
+## Bundles

-A module is a just a function that accepts a container, it can be used to set up common elements on the container
+A bundle is a just a function that accepts a container, it can be used to set up related registrations on the container

 ```python
 class ClientDependency: